charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Backend/The back end.md

 };
 ```
 - what this says is that if the array of errors is not empty then return a 400 on the response, and if the arrray is empty then redirect with the /success path
+###### validation in the real world
+- odin shows the validation methods inside the controllers for the app in MVC pattern. an example might look something like this:
+	-
 ##### forms and express routes
 - what does the `app.use(express.urlencoded({ extended: true });` do?
 	- it is a middleware method that will automatically pass the http header from forms into the req.body so we can actually access the form fields.